Bertrand2/thetreasureplanet/README.md

 **Parrot:** Kwaaa, you'll never get it Long John you might as well give up!
 Aaah!
 On second thought I'll give up. [*screams*]

 **Long John:** Hin hin!
 Ooooh?
 Grr, it's a fake!
-Captain Smollett (???
-35:57)star map on me and gave me a star map to the movie stars on the Beverly Hills!
+Captain Smollett switched star maps on me and gave me a map to the movie stars on the Beverly Hills!

 **Parrot:** I don't no about you but I'm getting out of here, ciao!